-Gogo and I snuck into the University Club.
-We went skinny-dipping in the pool.
-We found a diamond necklace at the bottom near the drain – I told her to keep it, to wear it, to show it off like we have money for diamonds like these.
+Gogo and I snuck into the University Club on Grand Hill overlooking the city.
+We hold hands and go skinny-dipping in the pool.
+I find a diamond necklace left at the bottom near the drain – I give it to Gogo and tell her to keep it, to wear it, show it off like we have money for diamonds.

-I said, And?
+I say, And?
 What then?

 She laughs and put the diamonds around her neck.
 She still wears them, I think, but not on special occasions.
 With t-shirts and sneakers and jeans.

 The small white house on the corner of Webster Street.
 The lady who lives there who looks like my grandmother.
 She waves at me from the porch with her wrinkled brown palm as I pass on my bike.
 Once, two-or-three years ago, she beckoned for me to come inside.
 She gave me cookies still warm from the oven.

 My memories are made of brick and cement and glass.
 My dreams are bathed in waning sunlight of an autumn day.
 Long shadows creep over fences and pull at the sidewalk after 4.
 My dreams are apples picked from trees and flat piano notes from songs I never learned how to play.

 The air is cool in the fall.
 We cook soup on the stove.
 Roast the apples we picked from the trees.
 Wear sweatshirts outside.
 If the hands of the creator were to lift the weight from my shoulders, I would fly over red-gold trees and see the city as it was meant to be seen.